ecr5453/AI-Hw-4/README.md

 - The second prompt should produce a more conversational and persuasive explanation.

 ## Observations
-The prompts were successfully sent to the OpenAI API using Python.
-The structure of the code demonstrates how different inputs can lead to different styles and tones of output.
+The output of the first prompt just listed three benefits with non additional explanation.
+On the other hand, the second prompt had an easy to understand, conversational tone explaining the benefits of exercise.

 ## Notes on Execution
-When running the script, the following error was encountered:
+When running the script, the following error was encountered: "insufficient quota" error, which indicates that the request reached the API but could not be processed due to account limitations.